hoeken/PsychicHttp/README.md

 * HTTP request is wrapped inside ```PsychicRequest``` object + TCP Connection wrapped inside PsychicConnection object.
 * When the request head is received, the server goes through all ```PsychicEndpoints``` and finds one that matches the url + method.
     * ```handler->filter()``` and ```handler->canHandle()``` are called on the handler to verify the handler should process the request.
-    * ```handler->needsAuthentication()``` is called and sends an authorization response if required.
+    * Any middleware attached to the server or endpoint is run in order.
     * ```handler->handleRequest()``` is called to actually process the HTTP request.
-* If the handler cannot process the request, the server will loop through any global handlers and call that handler if it passes filter(), canHandle(), and needsAuthentication().
+* If the handler cannot process the request, the server will loop through any global handlers and call that handler if it passes filter(), canHandle(), and middleware.
-* If no global handlers are called, the server.defaultEndpoint handler will be called.
+* If no global handlers are called, the server.onNotFound handler will be called.
 * Each handler is responsible for processing the request and sending a response.
 * When the response is sent, the client is closed and freed from the memory.
     * Unless its a special handler like websockets or eventsource.